mozilla/janus-plugin-sfu/docs/api.md

 2. Create an RTC connection and perform session negotation.

 3. Determine your user ID.
 This should be a unique ID that nobody else is likely to share.
 In the future, we will actually have authentication; as it stands just pick a big random ID and pray for no collisions.
-I'm serious.

 4. Join a room.
 Establish an initial set of subscriptions; subscriptions tell the server which data from other clients to send down your connection.